rchicola/rchicola.github.io/_pages/Extension.md

 Much of my work done as a graduate research assistant involved working with the University of Nevada Reno's Extension office and University Center for Economic Development (UCED).
 Here I worked with Professor Tom Harris) researching pertinent issues to the Nevadan Economy including:

-•	Performed economic impact analysis of the COVID pandemic related CARES act funds and PPP loan programs on the Nevadan Economy using Implan software.
+1) Performed economic impact analysis of the COVID pandemic related CARES act funds and PPP loan programs on the Nevadan Economy using Implan software.
-•	Published technical reports comparing Payment in Lieu of Taxes (P.I.L.T.) monies received by Western States
+2)Published technical reports comparing Payment in Lieu of Taxes (P.I.L.T.) monies received by Western States
-•	Developing an improved cow-calf Nevada ranching model to account for drought conditions as well as decreased forage from reduced BLM permitted Animal Units per Month (AUM) allotments.
+3) Developing an improved cow-calf Nevada ranching model to account for drought conditions as well as decreased forage from reduced BLM permitted Animal Units per Month (AUM) allotments.

+<a href="[https://en.wikipedia.org/wiki/Hobbit#Lifestyle](https://extension.unr.edu/publications.aspx)" title="Extension: PILT report ">hobbit-hole</a>